Jtoosh/startup/notes.md

 - With arrow functions, a return nor curly braces are needed if the function is only one statement.
 If curly braces are present, a return is needed.
 Syntax is `arrowfunction = (param) => statement`.
 This is comparable to a lambda function in Python.
 - A _closure_ is comparable to higher order functions.
 When a function is returned from another function, the returned function is called a closure.
 The closure has access to the variables in the outer function, even after the outer function has finished executing.
 - There are `for of` loops which iterates through each value (the iterator needs to be instantiated) and `for in` loops which iterates through each key in an object.

+## Lecture Notes 10.10.24 - JavaScript Continued

+- `try` and `catch` blocks are used similarly to other languages: the code in the `try` block is tried, if an error is thrown, then the thrown error is "caught" in the `catch` block.
+The `finally` block is always executed.
+- A **spread** operator, `...` is used to spread, or add, the elements of an array into another array as individual elements, not as a nested array.
+- Here is the link to the class [Javascript Demo](https://htmlpreview.github.io/?https://github.com/webprogramming260/.github/blob/main/profile/javascript/introduction/jsDemo.html)
+- Modern web application have very few pages.
+This is because rather than making lots of separate files, the DOM is manipulated using JavaScript.
+At some point, I want to try this, maybe during Christmas break.
+This weekend I'll make a branch for trying that.
+- Remember that using the DOM, a new element is created using `document.createElement()` method.
+This only creates an instance of an element object, however, it isn't attached to the DOM.
+It's just free-floating right now.
+To attach it to the DOM, use the `appendChild()` method of the parent element.
+- localStorage can be used to manually cache in case the database goes down.